scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 If no preferred datacenter is specified, all nodes are treated as local ones.

-Replicas in the same priority groups are shuffled[^*].
+Replicas in the same priority groups are shuffled[^1].
 Non-replicas are randomly rotated (similarly to a round robin with a random index).

-[^*]: There is an optimisation implemented for LWT requests[^**] that routes them to the replicas in the ring order (as it prevents contention due to Paxos conflicts), so replicas in that case are not shuffled in groups at all.
+[^1]: There is an optimisation implemented for LWT requests that routes them to the replicas in the ring order (as it prevents contention due to Paxos conflicts), so replicas in that case are not shuffled in groups at all.

-[^**]: In order for the optimisation to be applied, LWT statements must be prepared before.
+In order for the optimisation to be applied, LWT statements must be prepared before.